Where to Stay in Lake Como First Time: 16 Best Towns & Areas

 Amongst historic buildings and winding streets, there are various interesting sights to discover.
 The 14th century Church of San Giorgio houses some beautiful, gold idols.
 Meanwhile, the nearby 11th century Church of San Giovanni Battista boasts impressive 16th-century frescoes.

 Villa Monastero is the top spot that you have to visit if you are in Varenna.
 The lakeside monastery was built in the 16th century and has served as a focal point of the town ever since.
-The monastery is home to sprawling botanical gardens that house numerous exotic plant species.
-Part of Villa Monastero has also been converted into a museum, exhibiting the history of the local area.

 If museums are what you are after, there is also the Civic Museum of Ornithology and Natural Sciences.
 Perfect for bird lovers, but it has plenty to offer fans of general science too.